Deducteam/lambdapi/docs/README.md

 Where do I start?
 -----------------

-The documentation should be shortly available on <https://readthedocs.org>.
+The documentation is available at <https://lambdapi.readthedocs.io>.

-Meanwhile, the documentation can be generated from the sources and then browsed locally using any web browser.
+It can also, be generated from the sources and browsed locally using any web browser.

 To generate the documentation, [Sphinx](https://www.sphinx-doc.org/en/master/index.html) is required